-I usually passed out several colored manipulatives like Unifix cubes or patterning blocks, so that my students could complete the patterns and show me one of their own and then name it as well. i.e. ABAB etc.
+Whenever I covered patterns, I usually passed out several colored manipulatives like Unifix cubes or patterning blocks, so that my students could complete the patterns and show me one of their own and then name it, such as ABAB, ABCABC, ABBA etc.

 I wanted to think of something different to do, as a math center, for Dr. Seuss Week, so I frogged around with a variety of things a child could create with the stripes on a Cat in the Hat hat.

-The result is the 10-page packet: Dr. Seuss Hat Pactterning
+The result is the 10-page packet: Dr. Seuss Hat Patterning

 I think your students will enjoy these hands-on activities and game.